-Somewhere at an undisclosed location, by a small lake on 150 acres in the hills of New England, lies a village of volumes made up of main house, guest quarters, garden shed, boathouse, and barn.
+On a small lake on 150 acres in the hills of New England lies a village of volumes made up of main house, guest quarters, garden shed, boathouse, and barn.

 It’s called Lakewood and it was planned and put together by Mark Simon of Centerbrook Architects and Planners, with landscape design by Stephen Stimson Associates.

-“It was designed as a weekend getaway, but the clients liked it so much they left New York and moved up there,” he said.
+“It was designed as a weekend getaway, but the clients liked it so much they left New York and moved up there,” he says.

 The architect deliberately set out to take advantage of natural materials on site.
 A forester discovered a stand of mature cherry trees ready to be harvested, which were milled and used for floors, ceilings and cabinetry.
 They plucked boulders from the property and reinterpreted them inside as seating, then inserted them into a fireplace chimney that doubles as thermal mass.